aza0092/YTubeBot/README.md

 # YTubeBot
-Discord Bot that display infor about a requested YouTube Video
+Discord Bot that display info about a requested YouTube Video